For many children around the world, war in their backyard is the norm.

 But even in the bushes, Yeluma faced constant harassment from others.
 Without her family’s support, and conditions in the bushes worsening every day, she decided to escape to the city in northwest Cameroon.

-When she arrived, Yeluma received counselling from social workers and joined a youth group at a child-friendly learning center, as part of Plan’s emergency response work.
+When she arrived, Yeluma received counseling from social workers and joined a youth group at a child-friendly learning center, as part of Plan’s emergency response work.
 She was able to take part in recreational activities and attend life skills sessions specifically designed for adolescents on topics including sexual and reproductive health.

 Though the pain of losing her family lingered, Yeluma rediscovered her strength and eagerness to learn.
 She took up beadwork and learned how to make traditional African bracelets.
 While schools were still closed due to the ongoing conflict, Plan offered her the opportunity to enroll at a vocational training center to increase her knowledge and skills.